 5. Regularly top up your windshield washer fluid

 You can quickly go through windshield washer fluid on messy, snowy days.
 Keep the tank full and have an extra jug on hand in the trunk in case you run out.

 6. Keep an emergency kit handy

-Be prepared for any emergency in unpredictable weather by keeping a well-stocked winter emergency kit in your car equipped with items like a first aid kit, a flash light, a small shovel or snow brush, and a blanket.
-Go through your kit regularly and replace any items that are worn or have expired.
+Be prepared for any emergency in unpredictable weather by keeping a well-stocked winter emergency kit in your car equipped with items like a first aid kit, flashlight, small shovel or snow brush, and a blanket.
+Go through your kit regularly and replace any worn or expired items.

 7. Avoid the excessive warm-up